 • Ten days on trek, attendance at the Jomolhari Mountain Festival, and scouting for snow leopards with local experts.
 The trek is considered strenuous

-• Meeting with Bhutan’s snow leopard conservationists and contributing to its protection.
+• Meeting with Bhutan’s snow leopard conservationists and contributing to the cat's protection.

 And in case you don't see an actual snow leopard, you’ll have opportunities to talk with Bhutanese yak herders and conservation scientists who have seen and photographed the cats in the wild, and who are actively engaged in documenting its whereabouts and protecting its habitat.